deanwampler/scala-hadoop/README.txt

     compile  # build everything
     quit     # exit sbt

-You'll get some warnings about deprecated types and methods.
+The compile step will produce several warnings about deprecated types and methods.
 The examples use the pre 0.20 Hadoop API, since that's what most of the available Hadoop documentation uses.
+The compile step should contain a "[success] Successful" message near the end of its output.

 See also the *TODOs* below.